NDCLab/tfpca-tutorial/README.md

 4) Ran the edited script #5 on the data downloaded in step #1 above.
 5) Ran script #6 (which can be downloaded at https://osf.io/f3m7s/) on the data outputs from step #5 above.
 Note that script #6 was not edited following downloading from https://osf.io/f3m7s/.
 This script performs a final artifact rejection step that must be re-run since we modifed the epochs produced by the step #5 script (see `Script6_Artifact_Rejection.m`).

-The steps listed above need not be completed by the user, as the modified data produced by these steps is already populated in the eeglab_data folder.
+The steps listed above need not be completed by the user, as the modified data produced by these steps is already populated in the 'eeglab_data' folder.
 The modified data use the following naming convention: `xx_ERN_shifted_ds_reref_ucbip_hpfilt_ica_corr_cbip_elist_bins_epoch_interp_ar.set`.

 |——`ptb_data`

-This folder is populated with the ERP CORE ERN data that has already been converted to the ptb native format.
-(The converting script will be introduced later in the `analysis_template` folder).
+This folder is populated with the ERP CORE ERN data that has already been converted to the format required by PTB.
+Therefore, the user does not need to convert the data found in the 'eeglab_data' folder.
+However, the user is nonetheless provided with the data in the 'eeglab_data' folder, and the script used to convert this data into the PTB format ('template_eeg2ptb_erplab.m' found in the 'scripts' folder) in order to illustrate how to convert data from the EEGLAB/ERPLAB format into the PTB format.

 |——`analysis_template`